Andrea-Procopio/gait-detection-parkinson/README.md

 # gait-detection-parkinson
-*To be updated* repository about my research work up to date
+**work in progress...** repository about my research work up to date